dsgriffin/nft-timelines/timelines/index.md

----
-layout: default
-title: Early NFTs - Timelines
-description: All about the data
----

 Note that each timeline contains an `images/` folder; I strive to only use the original onchain/hash-matching file for each asset, but there will be the odd exception (e.g. PEPERMANENT being displayed as a .gif rather than the entire onchain .json file).

 ## 0xmons Onchain In Early 2021